gavin-harmon/Example_Jupyter_Pipeline/README.md

 2. Read data, make csv.
    - Appends all sources to one data frame and exports to a csv.
     - Summary info available in notebook and archived csvs in data collection folder.

 3. Python data transformations.
     - Read csv from previous step.
     - Make required transformations in Python.
     - Output to a temp file.

 4. R data transformations.
     - Read temp file from previous step.
     - Make all R Transformations
     - Overwrite to temp file.

 5. Make final data files.
     - Read temp file from previous step.
     - Perform conversion to Euro with checks.
     - Create local currency data file.
     - Create Euro currency data file. - Archive previous

 6. Create Travel Global Report.

 7. Create selected BU local dashboards.

 ## Local installation

 #### Prequisites

+#### Jupyter
+	Testing is needed of what the minimal local setup is.

-###### Required
+###### Optional
 Python - have a base installation of a 64 bit version of python.exe 3.8 or higher.
-PyCharm - These instructions assume you ahve this IDE in order to create virtual environments for you.
+PyCharm - These instructions assume you have this IDE in order to create virtual environments for you.
 If you do not want to use PyCharm everything should work as long as you can create a viable project environment.

 ###### Optional
 Github Desktop - This is not required, but reccomended for regular users of the enterprise github account.

+###### Minimal Installation Setup
+1. Ensure Jupyter can be launched from your desktop.
+2. Run 'Jupyter Launch.bat' in this folder.

-#### Installation walkthrough
+###### Developer Installation walkthrough

 1. Create a new virtual environment in your local project folders and name it as you like.
 2. Clone this repository into this new environment.